 ExpressVPN supports IPSec, OpenVPN, PPTP and SSTP protocols and for encryption offers 256-AES, RSA-1024 and RSA-4096; this wide array of options has also put it at the top of our list for the best VPN for China.

-It supports connections on five devices simultaneously so you’ll be able to run it on your phone and laptop without a problem.
+It supports connections on eight devices simultaneously so you’ll be able to run it on your phone and laptop without a problem.
 It also features a speed test to find the fastest nearby servers and a diagnostics tool that you can use to assist customer support with any problems you may have.

 Other Reasons We Like ExpressVPN